M&A Advisory Services USA | Expert Merger Consultants

 Decoding M&A Advisory

-In simple terms, M&A advisory involves third-party services provided during mergers, acquisitions, or capital raising.
-Generally, investment banks, boutique advisory firms, or specialized M&A advisory firms represent these third parties.
+M&A advisory involves services provided by a third-party during mergers or acquisitions.
+These third parties may be investment banks, boutique advisors, or M&A advisory firms.
 Morgan Stanley, Goldman Sachs, JPMorgan Chase & Co., etc., are some of the largest M&A advisors.

 What Is an M&A Advisory Firm?

-M&A advisory firms are companies dedicated to helping businesses navigate the complex world of mergers and acquisitions.
-Their primary role is to advise both buy-side and sell-side companies on their transactions.
-They offer expertise in deal assessment, handling financial and legal matters, and negotiating terms.
+Companies helping businesses navigate complex mergers and acquisitions are M&A advisory firms.
+Their primary role is to advise both buyers and sellers on their transactions.
+They offer expert deal assessment, handle financial and legal matters, and negotiate terms.

 M&A Advisory Firms vs. Investment Banks

-M&A advisory firms and investment banks work closely with private equity firms; the difference lies in the size of deals both handle and the M&A-centered financial services they deliver.
-For instance, Blue-chip investment banks, like Goldman Sachs and Morgan Stanley, advise on billion-dollar deals.
+M&A advisory firms and investment banks work closely with private equity firms.
+The difference between them is the size of the deals and the financial services they offer.
+For example, investment banks like Goldman Sachs and Morgan Stanley support billion-dollar deals.

 Investment banks have in-house legal teams, market analysis departments, industry experts, and more.
 These services are beyond M&A advisory firms, and they would need to hire an attorney for legal work.